 In what ways can the adoption of Information and Communication Technology help address these challenges, especially in improving the supply chain management of blood banks, management of donors and blood bags database, in bridging the existing supply-demand gap,etc?

 The Blood Banking sector in India has only recently accepted the use of Information and Communication Technology (ICT).
 A software based Blood Bank Management System (BBMS) can the help the blood transfusion in many ways:

-- Enables fast, easy and effective communication with donors (for appointments, conveying camp details and donor reports) and blood donation camp organizers.
-This will result in increasing voluntary repeat blood donations rates
+> It can enables fast, easy and effective communication with donors (for appointments, conveying camp details and donor reports) and blood donation camp organizers.
+This will result in increasing voluntary repeat blood donations rates.

-Please tell us about the technology solutions that your company is offering to the blood bank industry?
+Please tell details about the technology solutions that your company is offering to the blood bank industry?
 In what ways are these technologies contributing in the progress of the industry?

 Alliance Transfusion is one of the very few organizations that not only has a strong commercial understanding of the market but also is backed by specialized clinical knowledge of the field.
 Through this knowledge we help health care organizations make more informed decisions when buying a new product, technology or upgrading their facilities.